VikSil/CS50Python/README.md

 * [Vanity Plates](https://cs50.harvard.edu/python/2022/psets/2/plates/) - program prompts the user for a vanity plate and then outputs `Valid` if the plate meets the following requirements:

      * All vanity plates must start with at least two letters.
-     * … vanity plates may contain a maximum of 6 characters (letters or numbers) and a minimum of 2 characters.
+     * Vanity plates may contain a maximum of 6 characters (letters or numbers) and a minimum of 2 characters.
      * Numbers cannot be used in the middle of a plate; they must come at the end.
-For example, AAA222 would be an acceptable … vanity plate; AAA22A would not be acceptable.
+For example, AAA222 would be an acceptable vanity plate; AAA22A would not be acceptable.
 The first number used cannot be a ‘0’.
      * No periods, spaces, or punctuation marks are allowed.

      Otherwise program outputs `Invalid`.
 It assumes that any letters in the user’s input will be uppercase.